 Women's greater willingness to develop a financial plan, adhere to that plan, and work with an advisor are among the factors we believe led to attractive investment results.
-In September 2023, the Wealth & Investment Management (WIM) Analytics group updated a 2021 study of Wells Fargo Advisors accounts for which gender information was available.
-At 53%, single-female and femaleled households represented a larger percentage of accounts this time compared with just 37% of accounts in the previous study.
-The study covered the period from January 2018 to December 2022 and supported the results of our earlier study - single female accounts tend to outperform single male accounts on a risk-adjusted basis.7
+In January 2025, the Wealth & Investment Management (WIM) Analytics group updated a 2023 study of Wells Fargo Advisors accounts for which gender information was available.
+Consistent with the prior study, single-female and female-led households represented about 53% of the study.
+The study covered the period from January 2018 to December 2024 and supported the results of our earlier study - single-female accounts tend to outperform single-male accounts on a risk-adjusted basis.9

-On an absolute return basis without adjusting for the higher risk taken, maleled joint accounts achieved the highest return.
-However, when adjusted for the amount of risk taken, women investors led men for the five-year period, with female-led joint accounts achieving the highest risk-adjusted return.
-The analysis also showed an interesting fact that "two heads are better than one," since accounts with two owners achieved better returns on an absolute and riskadjusted basis.7
+On an absolute-return basis without adjusting for the risk taken, female-led joint accounts achieved the highest return.
+Additionally, when adjusted for the amount of risk taken, women investors led men for the seven-year period, with female-led joint accounts achieving the highest risk-adjusted return.
+The analysis also showed an interesting fact - that "two heads are better than one," - as accounts with two owners achieved better returns on an absolute and risk-adjusted basis.9

-This means that when making decisions for their accounts, women achieved higher returns on their investments while taking on less risk than men, when risk is measured by standard deviation.
-11 The WIM Analytics data showed that women investors, on average, took approximately 85% of the risk that men took while achieving 96% of men's returns.7
+This means that when making decisions for their accounts, women achieved higher returns on their investments while taking on less risk than men, when risk is measured by standard deviation.13 The WIM Analytics data showed that women investors, on average, took 13% less risk than men to achieve the same return.9